daattali/beautiful-jekyll/_posts/2020-10-09-a-simple-daily-planning-method.md

 tags:
 - simple planning
 - bullet journal method
+description: An effective daily planning method that can help you stay organized.

 ---
 First off, my daily planning method is based on [the bullet journal method](https://amzn.to/3fB51uF).
 I've tweaked things over the years, so I'm going to share with you step by step how I daily plan with my simple daily planning method (for right now, that is).
 I like to switch things up sometimes!